robertf99/tfx-e2e/penguin-pipeline/readme.md

 - Create persistent volume and persistent volume claim in kubenetes cluster (namespace kubeflow) and attched node hostpath to volume
 - Add a onprem.mount_pvc op to kubeflow_e2e_runner.py so that container would mount the pvc to its file system
 - Compile and create pipeline to Kubeflow (Note: for tfx pipeline compile to succeed, the mount_pvc path shall have user write access, i.e, /tmp..)
+- To reflect change of components (ie models, pipeline definition), update TFX_IMGAGE in config.py and rerun docker build container image (by default is robertf99/penguin-e2e) and push.
+Note currently schema, data and pipeline_output are mounted as hostPath.
+- Trainer whl file needs to be put into pipeline root folder, or build into container image for kubeflow pipeline to access.
+Referencing .py file does not work
+- For Model Evaluator to run in kubeflow (TFDF model only), there needs to be a custom module file with just `import tensorflow_decision_forest` as part of Evaluator config to allow for tensorflow op registration(https://github.com/tensorflow/decision-forests/issues/14).
+Same as Trainer module file, this custom module needs to be convert to whl or built into container image under pipeline root path.
+Currently due to TFDF has no Mac distribution, this step is currently done in docker image

 ## Local Full Kubeflow Deployment (Notebook Server etc)
 - Install kind: brew install kind